Remembering 9/11

 3. We need to take part in worship, specially the Sacraments.

-When we go to Church to worship, we should pay attention to every part of the service.
-Worship is a very important exercise to keep us spirutally healthy.
-When we learn more about the church and understand the Lord’s Supper we should go to the leaders of the church and ask them to let us join with the congregation in receiving the bread and wine during Communion.
+When we go to Church to worship we should pay attention to every part of the service.
+Worship is a very important exercise to keep us spiritually healthy.
+We should be sure we have been properly baptized to show we are members of the covenant community bearing the name of our Savior.
+When we understand the Lord’s Supper we should go to the leaders of the church and ask them to let us join with the congregation in humbly and thankfully receiving the bread and wine during Communion.
 God promises to help us grow spiritually when we receive the sacraments in the right way.

 4. We need to help each other to live by what God says is right.

-we do wrong things, our Christian friends encourage us to admit our sins and to change our ways.
+When we do wrong things, our Christian friends encourage us to admit our sins and to change our ways.
 When we do right, we should encourage one another too.
-Sometimes when Church members will not admit their sins or will not make things right again, the officers of the church may correct them.
-They might even tell them not to receive the Lord’s Supper until they are ready to change their ways and admit they have done wrong.
+Sometimes when Church members will not admit their sins or will not make things right again the officers of the church may correct them.
+They might even tell them not to receive the Lord’s Supper until they are ready to change their ways and admit they have done wrong..

 (Bible verses are quoted from the New King James Version of the Bible)